Elections in Guam: 2018 House election

 Michael San Nicolas was elected as Guam's nonvoting delegate to the U.S. House of Representatives.

 2018 legislative election

 Democrats retained control of Guam's legislature with 10 seats and Republicans got 5 seats.

 2020 general election

 Joe Biden received nearly 69% of the vote in Guam's Democratic Primary, yielding him five out of the island's nine delegates.
 Donald Trump won all of Guam's nine delegates in the GOP caucus.

 Biden won the straw poll conducted in November before the states picked up 270 to win.

 2020 House election

 Michael San Nicolas was re-elected for as Guam's nonvoting delegate to the U.S. House of Representatives.

 2020 legislative election

 Democrats retained control of Guam's legislature with 8 seats and Republicans got 7 seats.

 2020 local election

 Democrats retained control of village mayors with 10 seats and Republicans got 9 seats.

+2022 general election

+Democrat has gained the governorship and Democrats retained control of the island's legislature.

+2022 House election

+James Moylan was elected for as Guam's nonvoting delegate to the U.S. House of Representatives.

+2022 gubernatorial election

+Governor Lou Leon Guerrero was re-elected for a second term defeating former governor Felix Camacho.

+2022 attorney general election

+Former attorney general Douglas Moylan has been elected for a second term for the first-time defeating incumbent Leevin Camacho.

+2022 legislative election

+Democrats gained control of Guam's legislature with 9 seats and Republicans got 6 seats.

+2024 general election

+Republicans gained control of Guam's legislature, the first time since 2006.
+Republicans got 9 seats and Democrats got 6 seats.